 There has been a profusion of studies estimating the effects of LSAPs on asset prices.
 Table 1 summarizes a number of these studies.
-In order to facilitate comparison, the estimated effects in each analysis have been renormalized to correspond to the estimated effect on longerterm bond yields of a \$600 billion LSAP operation.
+In order to facilitate comparison, the estimated effects in each analysis have been renormalized to correspond to the estimated effect on longer-term bond yields of a \$600 billion LSAP operation.
 That, of course, was the size of the Federal Reserve's asset purchase program completed earlier this year.

 Except for a few outliers, the estimated effects on Treasury yields are remarkably close, especially when you consider the wide variety of sample periods and methods employed.
-Specifically, the estimated effects typically lie in the neighborhood of 15 to 20 basis points.
+Specifically, the estimated effects typically lie in the neighborhood of 0.
+15 to 0.20 percentage point.
 Generally, the estimates are reasonably precise.
-Although some might argue that 15 to 20 basis points is small, keep in mind that the typical response of the 10-year Treasury yield to a 75 basis point cut in the federal funds rate is also about 15 to 20 basis points.
-I've never heard anyone argue that a 75 basis point cut in the funds rate is small potatoes!
+Although some might argue that 0.15 to 0.20 percentage point is small, keep in mind that the typical response of the 10-year Treasury yield to a 0.75 percentage point cut in the federal funds rate is also about 0.15 to 0.20 percentage point (see Chung et al. 2011).
+I've never heard anyone argue that a 0.75 percentage point cut in the funds rate is small potatoes!

-Although there is general agreement regarding the magnitude of LSAP effects on Treasury yields, there is less agreement regarding the channels LSAPs work through, as discussed in the paper by Bauer and Rudebusch presented at this conference.
+Although there is general agreement regarding the magnitude of LSAP effects on Treasury yields, there is less agreement regarding the channels LSAPs work through, as discussed in the paper by Bauer and Rudebusch (2011) presented at this conference.
 One way to distinguish between the signaling and portfolio channels is to examine the responses of a variety of yields and asset prices to LSAPs.
 If the main effect is through signaling, then we would expect a strong co-movement among all classes of longer-term yields.
 In contrast, a relatively muted response of assets that are not close substitutes for Treasury securities would be evidence of a portfolio effect.

 The evidence is far from conclusive, but it does tentatively support some role for the portfolio channel.
-First, by some measures, expected short rates fell by less than government securities of equivalent maturity.
-Second, there is some evidence in the literature that the passthrough from purchases of Treasury securities to private borrowing rates, such as corporate bond rates, may be relatively low.
-To the extent that this is true, it would argue against a strong signaling effect.
-That said, there remains a great deal of uncertainty regarding the relative importance of these channels.
+First, by some measures, expected short rates fell by less than government securities of equivalent maturity (see Gagnon et al. 2011 and Joyce et al. 2011).
+Second, there is some evidence in the literature that the pass-through from purchases of Treasury securities to private borrowing rates, such as corporate bond rates, may be relatively low (Swanson 2011, Krishnamurthy and Vissing-Jorgensen 2011, Joyce et